Comprehensive analysis of Chatbase's strengths and weaknesses based on real user feedback and expert evaluation.

 5 areas for improvement that potential users should consider.

 Chatbase has potential but comes with notable limitations.
-Consider trying the free tier or trial before committing, and compare closely with alternatives in the customer service space.
+Consider trying the free tier or trial before committing, and compare closely with alternatives in the customer support agents space.

-If Chatbase's limitations concern you, consider these alternatives in the customer service category.
+If Chatbase's limitations concern you, consider these alternatives in the customer support agents category.

 Live chat and chatbot platform designed for small businesses and e-commerce stores to improve customer service and increase sales.